Coignite-ApS/businesslogic/README.md

 ---

 ## Use cases
-Whenever you need to add interactive content or weblogic:
+Whenever you need interactive content or weblogic:

 * Build an online calculator that takes inputs and converts them into outputs without revealing the logic.
 * Create a pricing tool for your sales force without giving access to the underlying logic.